 An innovative development strategy has turned CEU UCH into the most international university in the region.
-More than a quarter of students at the university are from abroad (26%) and the university has a clear focus on preparing our students for today’s globalized world.
-Today, we have students from more than 70 countries on campus.
+More than a third part of students at the university are from abroad (around 35%) and the university has a clear focus on preparing our students for today’s globalized world.
+Today, we have students from more than 90 countries on campus.
 Another first.

 The CEU Cardenal Herrera University has three campuses: in Castellón, Elche and Alfara del Patriarca (Valencia).
 It is an innovative university which offers 20 Bachelor's Degree programs (grados) and more than 60 postgraduate programs, at the Faculty of Health Sciences, the Faculty of Veterinary Medicine, the Faculty of Law, Business and Political Science, the Technical School of Design, Architecture and Engineering (ESET), and the Faculty of the Humanities and Communication Sciences.